 What is broad home insurance coverage?

-If your home were destroyed in a fire, for example, a broad home insurance policy would pay for all the costs related to rebuilding the structure.
+If your home was destroyed in a fire, for example, a broad home insurance policy would pay for all the costs related to rebuilding the structure.
 This could include clearing the land, hiring an architect and builder, and the cost of construction itself.
 The policy, however, only covers the cost to replace your furniture, clothing, appliances or electronics for specific risks listed on the policy – so if you don’t have contents coverage against fire, you’ll be left on your own to replace all your belongings.

 What is comprehensive home insurance coverage?